microsoft/CNTK/bindings/python/readme.txt

 vcvarsall amd64

 # Generate .cxx and .py out of .i.
 Please check the path to the SwigWin binaries inside swig.bat
-# run siwg.bat from within siwg folder
+# run swig.bat from within swig folder
 swig.bat